Can AI write a good award entry? Should you use AI to write your award entry?

 The final consideration – will it win?

 If you are writing a press release or case study, then an average piece of content is arguably good enough.
-But if you are up against the best in the industry, your entry has to make your story sound worthiest of winning; and that is not easy.
+But if you are up against the best in the industry, your entry has to make your story sound worthiest of winning – and that is not easy.
 It isn’t enough to ask, ‘Can AI write an award entry?’
 You have to ask: ‘Can AI write an award-winning entry?’
-The answer to the first question is clearly a ‘yes’, but the answer to the second question, given everything you have read here, is ‘unlikely’.
-On top of this, I would argue that this will become increasingly less likely as more and more people start using AI to generate their run-of-the-mill award entries and AI-generated award entries becomes the baseline.
+The answer to the first question is clearly a ‘yes’, but the answer to the second question, taking everything we have explored here into account, is ‘unlikely’.
+On top of this, I would argue that this will become increasingly less likely as more and more people start using AI to generate their run-of-the-mill award entries, and AI-generated award entries becomes the baseline – those 50-70% of entries that the judge is most comfortable leaving out of the shortlist or winners roster.
 I predict that we will then revert back to bringing humans into the mix more, this time to steal a march on the bots.

 Conclusion